My Travel Photography Gear In 2020

-Nearing the end of 2020, I’ve made a complete switch to Fuji’s X-System to cut down size and weight on my travels.
-It’s been one of the best things I’ve done as far as gear.
+At the end of 2020, I’ve made a complete switch to Fuji’s X-System to cut down size and weight on my travels.
+Despite going from full frame to APS-C, it’s been one of the most liberating things I’ve done as far as gear.
 Check out my gear recommendations and why I carry what I carry when I travel to shoot.

 Camera Bags